Hugh Binning: Personal life

 On 7 February 1648, (at the age of 21) Hugh was appointed an Advocate before the Court of Sessions (an attorney).
-In the same year, he married Barbara Simpson (sometimes called Mary), daughter of Rev. James Simpson a minister in Ireland.
+In the same year, he married Barbara Simpson (sometimes called Mary), daughter of James Simpson a minister in Ireland.
 Their son, John, was born in 1650.

-Binning was called on 25 October 1649.
-As minister of Govan, he was the successor of Mr. William Wilkie.
-His ordination took place on the 8th of January 1649, when Mr David Dickson, one of the theological professors at the College of Glasgow, and author of Therapeutica Sacra, presided.
+Binning became a minister on 25 October 1649.
+As minister of Govan, he was the successor of William Wilkie.
+His ordination took place on 8 January 1649, when Mr David Dickson, one of the theological professors at the College of Glasgow, and author of Therapeutica Sacra, presided.
 He was ordained in January, at the age of 22, holding his regency until 14 May that year.
 At that time Govan was a separate town rather than part of Glasgow.

 Hugh died around September 1653 and was buried in the churchyard of Govan, where Patrick Gillespie, then principal of the University of Glasgow, ordered a monument inscribed in Latin, roughly translated:

-Here lies Mr. Hugh Binning, a man distinguished for his piety and eloquence, learned in philology, philosophy, and theology, a Prelate, faithful to the Gospel, and finally an excellent preacher.
-In the middle of a series of events, he was taken at the age of 26, in the year of our Lord 1653.
-Alive, he changed the society of his own land because he walked with God.
-And if you wish to make other inquires, the rest should keep silence, since neither you nor the marble can comprehend it.

-Hugh's widow, Barbara (sometimes called Mary), then remarried James Gordon, an Anglican priest at Cumber in Ireland.
+Hugh's widow, Barbara (or Mary), then remarried James Gordon, an Anglican priest at Cumber in Ireland.
 Together they had a daughter,Jean who married Daniel MacKenzie, who was on the winning side of the Battle of Bothwell Bridge serving as an ensign under Lieutenant-Colonel William Ramsay (who became the third Earl of Dalhousie), in the Earl of Mar's Regiment of Foot.

 Binning's son, John Binning, married Hanna Keir, who was born in Ireland.
 The Binnings were Covenanters, a resistance movement that objected to the return of Charles II (who was received into the Catholic Church on his deathbed).
 They were on the losing side in the 1679 Battle of Bothwell Bridge.
 Most of the rebels who were not executed were exiled to the Americas; about 30 Covenanters were exiled to the Carolinas on the Carolina Merchant in 1684.
 After the battle, John and Hanna were separated.

-In the aftermath of the battle at Bothwell Bridge, Binning's widow (now Barbara Gordon) tried to reclaim the family estate at Dalvennan by saying that John and his wife owed his stepfather a considerable some of money.
+In the aftermath of the battle at Bothwell Bridge, Hugh Binning's widow (now Barbara Gordon) tried to reclaim the family estate at Dalvennan by saying that John and his wife owed his stepfather a considerable some of money.
 The legal action was successful and Dalvennan became the possession of John's half-sister Jean, and her husband Daniel MacKenzie.
 In addition, Jean came into possession of Hanna Keir's property in Ireland.